-E. Bond Issuance Costs and Original Issue Discounts and Premiums
+F. Bond Issuance Costs, Original Issue Discounts and Premiums and Deferred Amount on Refunding

-For proprietary fund types, bond premiums and discounts, as well as issuance costs are deferred and amortized over the life of the bonds using the effective interest method.
+For proprietary fund types, bond premiums and discounts are deferred and amortized over the life of the bonds using the effective interest method.
 Bonds payable are reported net of the applicable bond premium or discount.
-Issuance costs are reported as long-term assets.
-Any differences between proprietary refunded debt and the debt issued to refund it is amortized over the remaining life of either the refunded debt or the refunding debt, whichever is shorter.
+Any differences between proprietary refunded debt and the debt issued to refund it is reported as a deferred inflow/outflow of resources, as applicable, and is amortized over the remaining life of either the refunded debt or the refunding debt, whichever is shorter.